 About Mary Jessie Sullivan

 I am a contemporary abstract artist living by the sea in sunny Hawkes Bay.

-After completing a Bachelor of Visual Arts and Design at Ideaschool, EIT, Taradale in 2015 Mary now works as a full time artist and teacher, running classes and workshops from her seaside studio.
+After completing a Bachelor of Visual Arts and Design at Ideaschool, EIT, Taradale in 2015 I now work as a full time artist and teacher, running classes and workshops from my seaside studio.

 My signature style is large contemporary landscapes and seascapes in subtle moody tones, often rich in texture in either thick buttery acrylics or rich oils with layers of translucent cold wax.
 Minimialist and serene, the work is a collection of random mark making, often incorporating other media such as plaster, pigment, grit, inks, rust and stains as well as gold and copper leaf.